Oregon

 Additional information about the role of natural gas as part of a decarbonized future can be found in the FAQ below.

 Much of the natural gas we find and use today began as microscopic plants and animals millions of years ago.
-However, natural gas can also be produced by capturing methane in biogas produced by dairies, landfills, and wastewater treatment plants that would otherwise go into the atmosphere.
-The biogas is converted to biomethane, a usable pipeline gas known as renewable natural gas (RNG).
+However, renewable natural gas (RNG) can also be produced by capturing methane in biogas produced by dairies, landfills, wastewater treatment plants, and other organic waste management operations that would otherwise go into the atmosphere.
+This biogas is converted to biomethane, a usable pipeline gas known as RNG that can supplement traditional geologic natural gas.

 Cascade uses the latest technology, security, and industry practices to monitor pipelines, and maintain service and safety.
 We execute many programs to ensure your safety: 24/7 design and construction monitoring; integrity management; inspection and patrol; public safety outreach; and communication/training with emergency officials.